Boilermakers tip off with exhibition game Nov. 1, in Mackey Arena

 Painter enters the 2018-19 season third on the school's all-time wins list (290) behind legendary mentors, Gene Keady and Ward "Piggy" Lambert, both of which have been inducted into the College Basketball Hall of Fame.

-Painter has averaged over 21 wins per season during his tenure at the helm of the Purdue program, including at least 25 victories in five of those seasons and at least 20 wins in eight years.
+Painter has averaged almost 23 wins per season during his tenure at the helm of the Purdue program, including at least 25 victories in seven of those seasons and at least 20 wins in 10 years.

 Painter's tenure has seen Purdue basketball restore its status among the upper echelon of college basketball programs.
-The last 10 years have seen eight 20-win seasons and NCAA Tournament berths, two Sweet 16 appearances, a regular-season Big Ten title and a Big Ten Tournament crown.
+The last 12 years have seen 10, 20-win seasons and NCAA Tournament berths, four Sweet 16 appearances, a regular-season Big Ten title and a Big Ten Tournament crown.

-The three winningest classes in program history are the classes of 2011, 2012 and 2010, respectively, and five of the 10 winningest individual players Purdue has ever seen have come from the Painter ranks.
+The four winningest classes in program history are the classes of 2011, 2018, 2012 and 2010, respectively, and nine of the 14 winningest individual players Purdue has ever seen have come from the Painter ranks.

 | The Painter File